ftk1000/open/likable_me_long.md

 13. Say “Thank you.”
    - These two little words carry a lot of weight in relationships.
 According to a publication by Harvard Medical School, managers who thank their teams may find that their employees are more motivated.
 Giving thanks can boost your feelings about a relationship, too.
 One study found that partners who express gratitude feel happier and more comfortable in their relationship.

+# How to keep emotional balance

+* treat other how you would want to be treated.
+* don’t assume too much.
+Sometimes people don’t think about things that are important for you.
+* if someone mistreats you, it is very likely they mistreat others too.
+So it is not about YOU.
+* be generous and supportive.
+If you are in a better, more secure environment, help others, and don’t expect anything in return.
+* do not test your friends’ friendship.